USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods.md

 done < samples.txt
 ```

-2. Run replace.batch
+2. Run replace.sh
 ```
-sh replace.batch
+sh replace.sh
 ```

 3. Rename *.fastq.gz files to fit the '*_1.fastq.gz' or '*_2.fastq.gz' format using the following bash script to create a directory "linked", take the fastq.gz files in current directory, shorten the names from something like 1-H12-96-441FEC_S103_L001_R2_001.fastq.gz to 1-H12-96-441FEC_2.fastq.gz, and copy over the short-named fastq.gz files to "linked" directory while also linking the short-named fastq.gz files to the original long-named fastq.gz files.
+Saved as bash script "renamefiles.sh" and ran on ceres.
 ```
 mkdir linked
 for myfile in ./*.fastq.gz; do